SEPTIFIX – The #1 Septic Tank Treatment in US

 If your pet starts showing signs of being in heat after being spayed, it’s essential to consult a veterinarian.
 Diagnosing ORS involves several steps:

-1. History and Physical Exam: The vet will ask for the pet’s medical history, particularly focusing on the spay procedure.
+1. History and Physical Exam: The Vet will ask for the pet’s medical history, particularly focusing on the spay procedure.
 They may also perform a Physical examination to look for signs of heat.

 2. Hormonal Testing: Blood tests to measure hormone levels, particularly estrogen or progesterone, can help determine whether your pet is still producing reproductive hormones.
 A progesterone test is often done 1-2 weeks after the symptoms of heat are noticed.